json-api-dotnet/JsonApiDotNetCore/README.md

 dotnet build
 ```

 Running tests locally requires access to a PostgreSQL database.
-If you have docker installed, this can started via:
+If you have docker installed, this can be started via:

 ```bash
 pwsh run-docker-postgres.ps1